PyEnv is still very useful, but these days switching your project over to uv

 , virtualenv

-, and etc. commands through its script which then uses the right version.
+, and etc. commands through its script which then uses the right version for you.

 Once installed, running which python